boostorg/redis/benchmarks/benchmarks.md

 ![](https://mzimbres.github.io/aedis/tcp-echo-over-redis.png)

-The tests were performed on a network where latency is 35ms on average, otherwise it is equal to the benchmarks above regarding the number of TCP connections.
+The tests were performed on a network where latency is 35ms on average, otherwise it uses the same number of TCP connections as the previous example.

 ### Remarks